Guide

 AvClock - a dedicated flight tracker display

-• Location-aware: Set your coordinates and viewing direction once - AvClock shows only aircraft visible from your window.
+• Location-aware: Set your coordinates and viewing direction once.
+AvClock shows only aircraft visible from your window.

-Why a dedicated display is better than an app
+Why a dedicated display beats an app

 Apps are great for checking a flight on the go.
 For your desk, a dedicated flight tracker display offers more.